 - Therapy is a collaboration and there are responsibilities on both sides of the relationship.
 This means being as honest as you can and discussing self harm and what to do about it if that is an issue for you.

 - There are many techniques for healing trauma and more are getting launched all the time.
 There is so much research happening about the brain and how it heals.
-You may have heard or read about a technique that you really want to try such as EMDR (Eye Movement Desensitization) or Focusing.
+You may have heard or read about a technique that you really want to try such as EMDR (Eye Movement Desensitization) or a somatic therapy like focusing.
 The techniques I use primarily are EMDR, Focusing, Writing for Healing (which can include some art therapy), Restorative Yoga, and Relaxation.
-I also use Internal Family Systems and guided imagery.
+With complicated trauma, I use specialized techniques that make EMDR more manageable and help to avoid flooding.
+I also use Ego State Therapy and guided imagery.
 Other techniques for healing trauma include art therapy, mindfulness, somatic experiencing, massage (this one is done with a massage therapist), types of energy therapies like EFT, neurofeedback, and meditation.
 And of course you would need a physician for physical issues that you are dealing with.
 If you are afraid of the doctor, therapy can help you address this.
 Many people also use alternative medicine such as homeopathy or acupuncture.

 Help is available.
 It is important to use your intuition and pay attention to how you feel when choosing someone to help you heal from trauma.
 Please see my About Me page for more information on my approach.
 If you are interested in getting more information and to find out how I work, for a free telephone consultation, or to set up an appointment, you can reach me at 415-273-1036.